 4. Vitamin E

-Vitamin E is also known as tocopherol.
-It is an antioxidant that protects essential fatty acids and blood cells.
+Vitamin E or tocopherol is an antioxidant that protects essential fatty acids and blood cells.
 Vitamin E deficiency can result in reproductive failures or intestinal disease.
-A dog needs a daily intake of 23 IU of vitamin E per pound of dry-matter food.
+A dog needs 23 IU of vitamin E per pound of dry-matter food daily.

 5. Vitamin D